Doctrine of Dependency

 “Talking comes by nature; silence by understanding.”

-The man who is secure in “the wisdom that is from above” (James 3:17) will not have a need to constantly speak, nor be driven by the natural desire to continually express himself.
-Learned receptivity to the “excellent spirit” has liberated him from the urge to impress; he doesn’t have to do all the talking…he is much more willing and able to listen.
-He’s too preoccupied with trying to listen (yield) to the Lord to be constantly speaking.
-He has learned the secret “of a meek and quiet spirit, which is in the sight of God of great price.”
+The person who is secure in “the wisdom that is from above” (James 3:17) will not feel the need to constantly speak or be driven by the natural desire to express themselves continually.
+Learned receptivity to the excellent Spirit within has freed them from the urge to impress; they don’t have to do all the talking… they are much more willing and able to listen.
+They’re too focused on trying to listen (yield) to the Lord to be constantly speaking.
+They have discovered the secret “…of a meek and quiet spirit, which is in the sight of God of great price.”
 (1 Peter 3:4)

 “He that hath knowledge spareth his words: and a man of understanding is of an excellent spirit.
 Even a fool, when he holdeth his peace, is counted wise: and he that shutteth his lips is esteemed a man of understanding.”
 (Prov.17:27-28).

-Everyone wants to be heard, yet very few know how to listen.
-One of the most grating and difficult things to deal with is someone who loves to talk but doesn’t know how to listen.
+Everyone wants to be heard, but very few know how to listen.
+One of the most frustrating and challenging situations is dealing with someone who loves to talk but doesn’t know how to listen.

-People tend to purposely avoid conversation with those who are poor listeners; few things are more obnoxious than a person who constantly commandeers the conversation.
-When someone goes on and on we listen with bored inattention, enduring until the end.
+People often avoid talking with poor listeners; few things are more irritating than someone who constantly takes over the conversation.
+When someone goes on and on, we listen with bored indifference, waiting until they finish.

-To avoid being misunderstood communicate clearly, honestly and effectively; learn to listen carefully and intently…practice being a good listener.
+To avoid misunderstandings, communicate clearly, honestly, and effectively; learn to listen carefully and attentively; and practice being a good listener.

-People should say what they mean but don’t always know how to.
+People should express what they mean, but don’t always know how.
 Just as silence is more than the absence of sound, listening involves more than understanding words.
-Observe the non-verbal signals being sent out by the speaker.
-Make an effort to understand the emotional as well as the intellectual meaning of what is being said.
-Sometimes countenance speaks as loud as words; in order to truly hear learn to pay attention to body language and tone.
-Listen to the sound of people’s voices to fully understand what was meant, rather than merely which was spoken.
+Observe the nonverbal signals sent out by the speaker.
+Try to understand both the emotional and intellectual meaning of what is being said.
+Sometimes, a face communicates as loudly as words; to truly listen, learn to pay attention to body language and tone.
+Listen to the sound of people’s voices to fully grasp what was meant, rather than just what was spoken.

 Listening to another’s heart

-While standing in the back of the funeral parlor with a group of fellow fireman I noticed Bill, a member of our house, walk up to the front row and sat down next to Jack.
-Although I couldn’t see their faces there was obviously some conversation.
-After about fifteen minutes or so Bill put his arm around Jack and gave him a hug.
+While standing at the back of the funeral parlor with a group of other firemen, I noticed Bill, a fellow member of our house, walk up to the front row and sit down next to Jack.
+Although I couldn’t see their faces, it was clear they were communicating.
+After about fifteen minutes, Bill put his arm around Jack and gave him a hug.

-When Bill returned to the rear of the room I asked him what he said that had such a positive effect.
-I’ll never forget his answer… “I didn’t say much, I just listened.”
-“Listening only happens with an open heart and a closed mouth.”
-A conversation should be a two-way street but it’s important to know when to just listen; sometimes lending an ear says so much more than words.
-“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
-Listening is said to be the smallest measure of self-sacrifice.
-Christians need each other; together, we’re not so lonely.
-“Iron sharpeneth iron…”
+When Bill returned to the back of the room, I asked him what he had said that made such a positive impact.
+I’ll never forget his answer: “I didn’t say anything, I just listened.”
+A conversation should be a two-way street, but it’s important to recognize when to simply listen; sometimes, lending an ear communicates so much more than words.
+People need each other; together, we’re less lonely.
+“Iron sharpeneth iron; so a man sharpeneth the countenance of his friend.”
+(Prov.
+27:17)

 “A quiet life is usually a fragrant life.
 If we speak less, what we speak will be more powerful.
 Talkativeness is a point of leakage in one’s spirituality.”
 Nee